 The author provides a solid explanation of every concept and that is what makes it beginners friendly.
 The books also come in handy for developers preparing for the core java certification.

 It is worth noting that Java has changed a lot over the last few years and brings in new features with every release.

 However, even the experienced professionals stick to the basics and earlier ways of coding even while using an advanced Java version.
 This book influences students and learners to move away from age-old ways of coding and adapt to new and modern programming techniques.

 Java – The complete reference is one of the first books to cover Java SE 11 and new features introduced in Java 9 and10 in detail.
 As of writing, it is available only in Kindle edition and the paperback is due in Jan 2021.
 You can register now for early delivery though.

 The latest Java 11 features are well covered and used in actual code samples provided in various chapters of the book.
-Another good thing about this book is that you can download the source code of all examples and run locally.
+Another good thing about this book is that you can download the source code of all examples and run it locally.

 Organization of the Chapters

 Getting to the details, the first two chapters provide a walk-through of java history, followed by an introduction to Java in its current form.
 The next chapters cover basic topics such as data types, arrays, operators, control statements, classes, and methods.